Advice for British nationals travelling or living in areas that are likely to have hurricanes, typhoons or tropical cyclones.

 The effects of a tropical cyclone

-Tropical cyclones can cause damage in a number of ways
+Tropical cyclones can be dangerous in a number of ways:

-- high winds: buildings can be damaged or destroyed; trees, power and telephone lines toppled; debris turns into projectiles
+- high winds: buildings can be damaged or destroyed; trees, power and telephone lines toppled; flying debris becomes dangerous

 - storm surge: a hurricane can provoke a temporary rise in sea level of several metres which can flood coastal areas and damage buildings on the shoreline